 The bottom line is I have no choice.
 I feel like my children and my children’s children depend on me.
 You and I, that’s who they look to.
 The world is a beautiful place filled with wonder and miracles but it also holds a dark black hole.
 Unless we start to fill that hole with light and love, it will just keep growing bigger and bigger.
 Spreading over the world until it consumes us.

 Coming up on 40

 I knew for years as everyone does, eat right, exercise, don’t eat a lot of carbs, blah, blah, blah, but I was young at the time and my body knew how to bounce back, yeah well not so much anymore.

-Coming up on 40, I started to feel chest pains and knee pain, it was foreign and scary.
+I started to feel chest pains and knee pain, it was foreign and scary.
 Then one morning I woke up and my left ear was ringing.
 The ringing was so loud at times it was hard to understand people talking to me, especially when it was from another room.
 It became worse before it got better.
 I felt like I was in my own prison.
 No one knew how it felt to hear such a constant disturbing sound for weeks at a time which turned in months.

 It was causing me to feel anxious.
 I was also becoming sleep deprived (it would keep me from sleeping and sometimes even wake me) and plain old depressed.
 Snapping at my children, crying for no reason and didn’t have the will to do anything else but concentrate on this horrible ringing in my ear.